 With the tools and steps I will share with you in this article, you too can start lifestreaming on your WordPress blog!
 I know there are tools out there (such as StoryTlr) that make this quite simple.
 My specific needs weren’t easily met by many of them.
 I wanted my lifestream found directly on my blog.

 You see, I have been posting less often to my personal blog because of my commitments elsewhere online (paid blogging, Twitter usage, photo blogging on Posterous, some future YouTube publishing, and future ministry-type blogging on a blog masterminded by my beautiful wife).
 I wanted to make my personal blog more of a launching pad to the rest of my online content, instead of competing with it.
-Well, here’s how I did it with my lifestream on my WordPress blog!
+Well, here’s how I did it with on my WordPress blog!

 The right tools for lifestreaming to WordPress